-Located in North Africa, the River Nile is one of the most famous rivers in the world.
 Egyptians have relied on this river since ancient times for irrigation and transport.
-Here are 12 interesting facts about the River Nile.
+Ready to learn more?
+Here’s 12 fun facts about the River Nile.

 Although traditionally considered the longest river in the world, the starting point of the river is disputed often, and many people consider the Amazon River to be the longest in the world.